Welcome to the ISCA

-Governor Holcomb Announces State to Stay in Stage 4.5 of the Back On Track Indiana Plan; Statewide Requirement for Face Coverings Extended
+Governor Holcomb Announces State to Move Forward to Stage 5 of the Back On Track Indiana Plan; Statewide Requirement for Face Coverings Extended

 To learn more about the different stages and the associated dates to get a better understanding about where we’re going as a state, click here to see the full plan: BackOnTrack.in.gov

 Governor Eric J. Holcomb announced the statewide face covering mandate will go into effect on July 27.

 Due to COVID-19 data reflecting upward trends, Governor Holcomb announced masks will be mandatory statewide beginning Monday, July 27.
 Determining factors for the mask mandate include:

 - Get children back to school and keep Indiana businesses open and operating

 - Increase in number of Hoosiers hospitalized for COVID-19

 - Increase in cases and positivity rates in neighboring states

 Governor Holcomb signed Executive Order 20-37 which includes more details regarding the statewide mask mandate.
 The statewide mask mandate does allow for a few exceptions.

 ISCA OFFICE While taking the necessary precautions to protect staff and visitors, the ISCA office remains open.
 We are continuing to assist our members with any issues, questions, or concerns they may have.
 Please be patient for answers as our call volume and email activity have increased.